 8. What is Your Abuse Prevention Policy Like?

 An effective ways of preventing neglect and abuse is having an abuse prevention policy.
-An abuse prevention policy outlines what about is.
+An abuse prevention policy outlines what abuse is.
 It also explains penalties for abuse so that everyone in the nursing home is on the same page.
 An abuse prevention policy outlines what is and is not acceptable in a nursing home.
 Both residents and employees will know what they can and cannot do.
 Make sure that the nursing home has an abuse prevention policy in place to protect residents.

 9. What is Preventative Care Like?